ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/05--gof--behavioral-design-patterns/terms.md

 ## Other Patterns

-Behavioral design patterns not commonly used by Python developers:
+Behavioral design patterns that are not commonly used by Python developers:

 ### Mediators